-Volunteer as a family.
+Volunteer as a family

 OK, so you ate too much and a the kids are stir crazy.
 Get some fresh air and enjoy the beautiful fall colors at one of these 7 family-friendly adventures near Atlanta.
 Feeling even more adventurous?
 Here are 7 Georgia hikes with amazing views, located within a few hours of Atlanta.
 This awesome list includes drive time from Atlanta as well as difficulty rating.

-See a movie.
+See a movie

 Our suggestions for a movie theater and great holiday shopping?
 Catch a show at the AMC at Phipps Plaza after visiting favorites like Kate Spade New York, Janie and Jack, Lilly Pulitzer and Nordstrom.
 Phipps is also home to high-end shops like Versace, Tiffany & Co., Saks Fifth Avenue, Prada, Louis Vuitton, Gucci and more.
 For a Regal Stadium with IMAX experience, head to Atlantic Station.
 Make a day of it by shopping at family favorites like GAP, H&M, Dillards, Belk, Old Navy and DSW.

-Shop Black Friday.
+Shop Black Friday

 And speaking of shopping, what’s Thanksgiving Weekend without Black Friday?
 Whether you plan your attack meticulously or go with the flow and enjoy the holiday madness, we’ve got you covered for your holiday shopping.
 Here are 4 tips for getting the best Black Friday deals in Atlanta.

-Get into the Christmas Spirit.
-Here is the ultimate list of Atlanta family Christmas and holiday events for kids and teens.
+If you have kids to entertain, you'll want to check out this ultimate list of Atlanta family Christmas and holiday events for kids and teens.